ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 <img src = "./img/output_27_0.png">
 <b>Figure:</b> Two randomly chosen earthquake seismic records from the training set.
 The red vertical line is the manually selected phase arrival.
-The purple line depicts the phase pick made by the machine learning algorithm after training.
+The purple line depicts the phase pick made by the machine learning algorithm.

 <br>
-You'll notice that, depending on the waveform, our CNN has varying levels of success in picking the first arrival.
+You’ll notice that, depending on the waveform, our CNN has varying levels of success in picking the first arrival.
 This makes sense given that so far we have only run a baseline model; there is still plenty of refining and polishing that has to be done before we can expect too much from our neural network.

 What's left do?
 We'll explore this in the next section.